 the big picture [“Governments are clearly not seeing the bigger picture when it comes to the effects of capitalism on the environment.”]
 Seeing the whole perspective of something; taking everything into account.

 the bottom line [“The bottom line is that governments must react swiftly.”]
 The final outcome of a situation.

 trial and error [“The most recent set of experiments were a matter of trial and error.”]
 Experimenting with various methods until success is reached.

-Well done on completing this short course on idiomatic phrases in English.
-If you’ve already unlocked, downloaded and completed our Lesson 1-3 worksheets, why not consider taking another course on word meaning?
+Well done on completing this short reader on idiomatic phrases in English.
+If you’ve already unlocked, downloaded and completed our Chapter 1-3 worksheets, why not consider taking another reader on word meaning?

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 20 Marks for joining